A Week At Camp

 Campers learn in a friendly, supportive, non-competitive atmosphere.
 Seminar Leaders give their time generously to their students, often taking extra time to help them conquer an intricate passage in a song, or arranging a song for a nervous, first-time performer.
 Friendships are made and solidified through the language of music.

-A typical day at camp begins with a 90 minute seminar, followed by mid-morning sessions: Jazz and Beyond Choir, Jazz-Blues Band, Swing Dancing, and special one-time seminars.
+A typical day at camp begins with a 90 minute seminar, followed by mid-morning sessions: Jazz and Beyond Choir, Swing-Blues Band, Swing Dancing, Songwriting, advanced brass & woodwind coaching, and a dance class.
+Some campers also find this a good time to jam or go for a swim.

 The afternoon brings a variety of special workshops on topics as diverse as Vocal Master Classes, Stagecraft and Performance, How to Accompany a Vocalist, Hot Club Swing, Scat Singing for the Terrified, Melodic Improvisation, and Bossa Nova Guitar.
-Here are the afternoon workshops for 2017 .
+Here are the afternoon sessions from 2017 .

 Daily daytime activities culminate with a swing dance class and Band Lab, a friendly, pressure-cooked event, where “instant” bands are formed.
 With instructor support, each band will learn, arrange, and perform a new song for an appreciative audience of their peers.